lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 Experienced folks will say that using leveraged ETFs is dangerous since they can move more than 30% in a single week.

 Indeed, in theory this can happen.
-There is an optional escape hatch for emergency exits that I monitor manually.
+There is an optional escape hatch for emergency exits that we monitor manually.
 If the daily close price is lower than the calculated stop loss, then we can exit our position.

 Better to lose some profits in case it was a false exit that recovers the next day, instead of not being able to sleep at night.